 Estimated life

-Production tooling, jigs, fixtures
+Production tooling, jigs, fixtures 3-5 years

-Shop equipment and machinery
+Shop equipment and machinery 5 years

-Vehicles

-3-5 years

-5 years

-3-5 years
+Vehicles 3-5 years

 Leasehold improvements Shorter of the lease term or estimated useful life

-Office equipment 5 years Software 5 years
+Office equipment 5 years

+Software 5 years

 Management regularly reviews property, equipment and other long-lived assets for possible impairment.
 This review occurs annually or more frequently if events or changes in circumstances indicate the carrying amount of the asset may not be recoverable.
-Based upon management's annual assessment, there were no indicators of impairment of the Company's property and equipment and other long-lived assets as of December 31, 2017 or December 31, 2016.
+Based upon management's annual assessment, there were no indicators of impairment of the Company's property and equipment and other long-lived assets as of December 31, 2018 or December 31, 2017.